Major League Baseball rivalries: American League Central

+Detroit Tigers vs. Chicago White Sox

+The rivalry between the Detroit Tigers and Chicago White Sox is one of the oldest active rivalries in the league today.
+Both teams joined the American League in 1901 and have actively played one another regularly for over 120 years.
+There are other professional sports teams rivalries between Chicago and Detroit, such as the Bulls–Pistons rivalry in the NBA and the Bears-Lions rivalry in the NFL.
+Despite playing one another for over 2,200 games, both teams have yet to meet in the postseason in their 122-year series.

+As of the end of the 2025 season, the Tigers lead the series 1,146–1,114–15.

 Minnesota Twins vs. Chicago White Sox

 The Twins–White Sox rivalry is contested between the Minnesota Twins and Chicago White Sox.
 Though both teams are charter members of the American League, the rivalry did not begin in earnest until the 2000s, when the White Sox and Twins consistently battled for the AL Central crown.
 In the 2000s, they combined to win 8 out of the 10 AL Central division titles of the decade.
 Their most prominent meeting occurred in the 2008 American League Central tie-breaker game, which was necessitated by the two clubs finishing the season with identical records.